Biochemistry1-FFM/uORF-Tools/README.md

 Copy the genome and the annotation file into the uORF-Tools folder and name them genome.fa and annotation.gtf.

 Create a folder fastq/ and copy your fastq files into the folder.
-Name the files according to a METHOD-CONDITION-SAMPLEID.fastq scheme (e.g. Total-ctrl-1.fastq)

-Edit config.yaml and change methods, conditions, sampleids and adapters according to your experiment setup.
+Edit sample.tsv and enter the names of your fastq-files.
+Trim Galore will try to auto-detect the used adapter-sequences, if known add your adapter sequence to config.yaml.

 Run Snakemake locally: